jbearce/new-site/docs/git.md

 ### Labels

 This project uses a variation of ["Sane" labels](https://medium.com/@dave_lunny/sane-github-labels-c5d2e6004b63).
-In essence, each issue should be labeled with a Priority, a Status, and a Type.
+In essence, each issue should be labeled with one of each Priority, Status, and Type.
 This helps keep track of what needs done first, how to approach it, and what phase of development it's in.

 ## Commit Formatting